officelearn/azure-docs.sv-se/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="issue"></a>Problem

-Körs `healthservice` inte på den hybrid Runbook Worker datorn.
+`healthservice`Körs inte på den hybrid Runbook Worker datorn.

 #### <a name="cause"></a>Orsak